muehlemann-popp/gcp-secrets-disabler-action/README.md

 - `roles/secretmanager.viewer` - To list secrets and their versions
 - `roles/secretmanager.secretVersionManager` - To disable secret versions

+## Python Version

+The action uses Python 3.12 by default, which matches the minimum version requirement of the underlying script.
+While you can specify a different Python version using the `python-version` input, it's recommended to stick with 3.12 unless you have specific requirements.

 ## How It Works